 Another line?
 Bored?
 Why not play games!
 Get to know your neighbors, ask the group in front or behind you to join in.
 Share new games with each other!
 Have one, two or three youth prepare waiting games ahead of time.
 It will keep you group engaged and happy!

-Since cellphones have become commonplace in the world, make sure each participant has the numbers of each adult leader not only in their phone but also on a card they can carry should they misplace their cellphone (or it is out of juice).
+Make sure each participant has the numbers of each adult leader not only in their phone but also on a card they can carry should they misplace their cellphone (or it is out of juice) - consider using the Information Card Template in the Appendix for this purpose.
 There are also Safety and Security Gathering volunteers that can help reconnect lost group members.
 During the planning, discuss what to do should a member of the group get separated.